Our Practice

 About Reesa

-Reesa has 3 children.
-Mayce 12, Tanner 7 & Paisley 5.
+Reesa enjoys staying busy with her 3 children Mayce 15, Tanner 10 & Paisley 7.
 She has been with Dr. Webb since the beginning & enjoys all aspects that the office provides from patient care to insurance resolutions.
-When not working you can find her catching a steal of a deal somewhere or enjoying time with her kids.
+Reesa enjoys spending time with her kids & beach time!

 Nancy Murphy